yuheng222/CS598-DL4H-MICRON/README.md

 experiments and verify the claims and evaluation results that were presented in the [Change Matters: Medication Change Prediction with Recurrent Residual Networks (MICRON) paper](https://arxiv.org/abs/2105.01876).

-We referenced most of our code from the [MICRON repository](https://github.com/ycq091044/MICRON).
-We did some refactoring on their code, made some modifications to its structure and added more documentation to make it easier for users to install and run the code.
+Most of our code was referenced from the [MICRON repository](https://github.com/ycq091044/MICRON).
+We did some refactoring, made some modifications to the structure and added more documentation to make it easier for users to install and run the code.

 ## System Requirements
 If you are using a fresh Ubuntu VM, the easiest way to run this code base is to use